shimaazizi/HandGestureMaskPredictor/README.md

 * evaluate_model(model, test_loader, device='cuda'): Evaluates the model on the test set

-### Result
+## Result
-in main.py integrates dataset loading, model training, evaluation, and visualization.
+in main.py script integrates dataset loading, model training, evaluation, and visualization.

 * create_dataloaders: Loads and preprocesses the dataset.